Getting from Mumbai to Kerala

-- Kerala has three main airports, located in Cochin, Trivandrum and Calicut.
-All three airports are well connected with Mumbai, with many direct flights between each of them throughout the day.
+- Kerala has three main airports, located in Kochi, Trivandrum and Calicut.
+All these airports are well connected with Mumbai, with many direct flights between each of them throughout the day.

-- Fly from Mumbai to Cochin if you are travelling to Fort Cochin, Munnar, Thekkady, Marari, Alleppey or Kumarakom.
+- Fly from Mumbai to Kochi if you are travelling to Kochi, Munnar, Thekkady, Marari, Alleppey or Kumarakom.

 - If you are visiting Kovalam or Varkala it is closer to fly into Trivandrum from Mumbai.